BerthCare/BerthCare/README.md

 - Install and run the app

 **Note**: Ensure you have an Android Virtual Device (AVD) configured in Android Studio.

+**Quick Android dev checklist**:
+- Confirm Android Studio + SDK: `echo $ANDROID_HOME` (should show SDK path)
+- Confirm adb: `adb --version`
+- List AVDs: `emulator -list-avds`
+- Start emulator manually (optional): `emulator -avd YOUR_AVD_NAME`
+- First run: `npx expo prebuild --platform android --clean` (if native assets change)
+- Start: `npm run android` (Metro on port 8081)
+- Verify screen shows "BerthCare / Mobile App Initialized" on load
+- Test hot reload: edit the subtitle in `src/App.tsx`, save, and confirm the emulator updates (press `RR` in the emulator if it doesn't refresh automatically)
+- If you hit a port error, make sure no process blocks 8081 and rerun outside restricted shells

+**Troubleshooting Android Launch**:
+- If you see "SDK location not found", ensure `ANDROID_HOME` is set correctly and `android/local.properties` exists
+- If you see "No Android devices found", start an emulator first: `emulator -avd YOUR_AVD_NAME`
+- If you encounter "Execution failed for task ':app:installDebug'", try cleaning: `cd android && ./gradlew clean && cd ..`
+- The first build may take 5-10 minutes; subsequent builds are faster
+- If the emulator is slow, ensure hardware acceleration (HAXM on Intel, Hypervisor.framework on Apple Silicon) is enabled

 ### Run on Physical Device